hmcts/azure-subscriptions/README.md

 Note: one of the resources to be imported is a service endpoint for Azure DevOps.
 This will require you to create a Personal Access Token with `Service Connections (Read, query & manage)` permissions which you can use in an environment variable along with the organisation URL to authenticate the microsoft/azuredevops terraform provider.
 See https://registry.terraform.io/providers/microsoft/azuredevops/latest/docs#argument-reference.

-If you don't have permission to manage service connections, you can simply comment out the terraform import command for this resource.
-Ask a colleague for help on getting this resource imported.
+If you don't have permission to manage service connections, ask a colleague for help.

 ## Cancelling a subscription